mr-raj12/CoRider-Task/README.md

   source venv/bin/activate
   ```

-### 3. Install dependencies
+### 3. Install Dependencies

-Make sure you're inside the project directory and the virtual environment is activated, then run:
+Once inside the project directory and the virtual environment is activated, install the required packages:

 ```bash
 pip install -r requirements.txt
 ```

-**Important**: As mentioned earlier, if you face issues with `Werkzeug`, run:
+If you encounter issues with `Werkzeug`, run:

 ```bash
 pip install werkzeug==2.0.3